• Skip to primary navigation

 Fresh rhubarb and strawberries to make homemade jam

-Reasons to add rhubarb to your strawberry jam recipe:
+Reasons to add rhubarb to strawberry jam

 I actually use more than twice the amount of rhubarb in this recipe than I do strawberries.